honeycombio/refinery/config.md

 ## Specialized Configuration

-### Section Name: `Specialized`

-Special-purpose configuration options that are not typically needed.
+`Specialized` contains special-purpose configuration options that are not typically needed.
 ### `EnvironmentCacheTTL`

 EnvironmentCacheTTL is the duration for which environment information is cached.

-This is the amount of time for which refinery caches environment information, which it looks up from Honeycomb for each different APIKey.
+This is the amount of time for which Refinery caches environment information, which it looks up from Honeycomb for each different `APIKey`.
 This information is used when making sampling decisions.
-If you have a very large number of environments, you may want to increase this value.
+If you have a very large number of environments, then you may want to increase this value.

 - Eligible for live reload.
 - Type: `duration`